Originally published March 24, 2020, updated June 3, 2020

 - The outbreak puts 37 million US jobs at risk of layoffs in the short term.

 - While German eCommerce suffers, Amazon expects a 22% growth in the US alone.

 Bookmark this page and keep checking back for updates to this list.

 In response to social distancing, many businesses will make their eCommerce operations a key priority.

 7 Ways to Respond to COVID-19 Effects on B2B Commerce

 Virtually every company involved in global trade feels the impact.
 Businesses around the world are impacted by reductions in output, labor, and production disruptions.
-Most authorities are warning organizations to prepare for the long haul.
+As B2B businesses are preparing for long-term effects of the crisis, they have many unanswered questions.
 Here is what you can do right now to mitigate the impact of coronavirus on your eCommerce business: